learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 <img src='er2.png'>

-We'll notice that in this case, the results returned contain only the rows with indexes that exist in both tables--rows 2 and 3.
+You'll notice that in this case, the results returned contain only the rows with indexes that exist in both tables--rows 2 and 3.
 The resulting table contains the values for each column in both tables for the rows.

-Note that there are many, many ways that we can make full use of the `concat()` functionality in pandas to join DataFrames together--these are just a few of the most common examples pulled from the pandas documentation on the subject.
-For a full view of all the ways we can use `pd.concat()`, see the [pandas documentation](http://pandas.pydata.org/pandas-docs/stable/merging.html)!
+Note that there are many, many ways that you can make full use of the `concat()` functionality in pandas to join DataFrames together--these are just a few of the most common examples pulled from the pandas documentation on the subject.
+For a full view of all the ways you can use `pd.concat()`, see the [pandas documentation](http://pandas.pydata.org/pandas-docs/stable/merging.html)!

-## Loading In Data From SQL Database Tables
+## Loading In Data

-Now, we'll move on to working with the Hearthstone cards database.
+Now, it's time to move on to working with the Hearthstone cards database.
 This database contains information on cards from the popular game, [Hearthstone](https://playhearthstone.com/en-us/)!
 For full information on the dataset, see the  [kaggle page](https://www.kaggle.com/jeradrose/hearthstone-cards) for this dataset.

 This database consists of the following tables: